 The Board has overall responsibility for determining the Society's appetite to market risks, including IRRBB.
-ALCo are responsible for managing market risk within this risk appetite framework which is supported by a suite of policies and limits.
+Assets and Liabilities Committee are responsible for managing market risk within this risk appetite framework which is supported by a suite of policies and limits.

-The market risk of the Society is embedded within the governance structure of the Society, with market risk as a pillar to the enterprise-wide risk management framework.
-Market risk information is reported monthly to ALCo and Board Risk Committee.
-The first line management of market risk is through the Society's Treasury department, with second line responsibility within Prudential and Model Risk.
+The market risk of the Society is embedded within the governance structure of the Society, with market risk as a level 2 risk within the enterprise-wide risk management framework.
+Market risk information is reported monthly to Assets and Liabilities Committee and Board Risk Committee.
+The first line management of market risk is through the Society's Treasury department, with second line responsibility within Financial and Model Risk.
 The market risk framework and management are audited on a regular basis, completing the third line of defence approach.